Complaints about us

 - You will receive acknowledgement of your correspondence within 14 days.

-- The Director of Investigations, after assessing your complaint, may decide that an investigation is required.
+- The Deputy Commissioner, after assessing your complaint, may decide that an investigation is required.

-- The Director of Investigations will then conduct an independent assessment of the content of your complaint and will undertake to resolve the matter and provide a written response and outcome to you within 28-60 days depending on the complexity of the investigation.
+- The Deputy Commissioner will then conduct an independent assessment of the content of your complaint and will undertake to resolve the matter and provide a written response and outcome to you within 28-60 days depending on the complexity of the investigation.

 Step 4 - What happens if you remain dissatisfied after the internal investigation?